unchartedsoftware/aperture-tiles/docs/src/docs/development/advanced/graph-tiling/readme.md

 By default, tiles for a nodes and edges are generated using one hierarchy level for all zoom levels.

-For example, even though hierarchical info of a graph’s nodes may be available if the data has been Louvain clustered, it may be preferable to only use the raw nodes (hierarchy level 0) for tile generation.
+For example, even though hierarchical info of a graph's nodes may be available if the data has been Louvain clustered, it may be preferable to only use the raw nodes (hierarchy level 0) for tile generation.
 However, for a dense graph with many edges, it may be worthwhile to assign different hierarchy levels to different zooms.
 This can be accomplished using the following parameters:

 ```properties
 oculus.binning.hierarchical.clusters=true